artainmo/web-development/other/git/README.md

 When creating a pull request it is important to have a good description of the changes and not have too much changes in same pull request, the reviewer should comment clearly and propose solutions.
 It is called pull request because the main branch has to pull from another branch to merge.<br>
 Unactive branches can be deleted.

-In repository different sections exist such as code, issues, pull requests, actions...
-The projects section can be used to create a todo list.<br>
-Different columns can be created, todo, doing and done.
-Notes can be draged across the different columns to see what is left to be done for you or what you were working on...

 Markdown provides a lightweight syntax to style any text document so that it can be converted to HTML for viewing and publishing.<br>
 Github allows to format written text in markdown, this is usually done in README.md files or any files with md or markdown as extension.<br>
 It is used to explain more about the project/repo.<br>